confluentinc/kafka-rest/docs/config.rst

   * Default: "http://localhost:8081"
   * Importance: high

+``ssl.key.password``
+  The password of the private key in the keystore file.

+  * Type: string
+  * Default: ""
+  * Importance: high

+``ssl.keystore.location``
+  Location of the keystore file to use for SSL.
+This is required for HTTPS.

+  * Type: string
+  * Default: ""
+  * Importance: high

+``ssl.keystore.password``
+  The store password for the keystore file.

+  * Type: string
+  * Default: ""
+  * Importance: high

+``ssl.truststore.location``
+  Location of the trust store.
+Required only to authenticate HTTPS clients.

+  * Type: string
+  * Default: ""
+  * Importance: high

+``ssl.truststore.password``
+  The store password for the trust store file.

+  * Type: string
+  * Default: ""
+  * Importance: high

 ``zookeeper.connect``
   Specifies the ZooKeeper connection string in the form hostname:port where host and port are the host and port of a ZooKeeper server.
 To allow connecting through other ZooKeeper nodes when that ZooKeeper machine is down you can also specify multiple hosts in the form hostname1:port1,hostname2:port2,hostname3:port3.